findItAroundMe/findIt/README.md

 - [X] User can log in and sign up for an account.
 - [ ] User can search for a location based on genre, name, search radius.
 - [ ] User can click on the desired location for the address and a desription.
+- [X] User settings page is accessible.
-- [ ] User settings page is accessible and can be altered.
+- [ ] User settings can be changed.
+- [X] User can navigate between tabs.
 - [ ] User can see found locations on map interface in comparison to user's current location.
 - [ ] User can "favorite" specific locations to be saved and referenced later on another tab.